benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

   `<calendar>`, `<addressbook>`, `<fileShare>`, `<chatServer>` and `<videoConference>` are within the root element `<clientConfig>`, i.e. one level higher.
 Other than that, they work the same.
-* In some protocols, the `<incomingServer>` server additionally provides contacts, calendars and other data.
+* In some protocols, the `<incomingServer>` server additionally provides calendars, addressbooks, and other data.
 For such protocols, the same server is not repeated in other specific server sections like `<calendar>`.
-  Calendar-only clients supporting such multi-purpose protocols MUST read the `<incomingServer>` (nonewithstanding that it's within legacy element `<emailProvider>`) and test and use only the parts of the protocol needed for their functionality.
+  Calendar-only clients supporting such multi-purpose protocols MUST read the `<incomingServer>` (nonewithstanding that it's within legacy element `<emailProvider>`) and test and use the parts of the protocol needed for their functionality.

 ### Multiple server sections

-* Server sections (like `<incomingServer>` or `<calendar>`) of the same type may appear multiple times in the same config file.
+* Server sections of the same type (like `<incomingServer>` or `<calendar>`) may appear multiple times in the same config file.
-  In this case, the one listed first is the preferred one, from the perspective of the config provider.
+  In this case, the one listed first is preferred by the config provider.
   Unless the client has specific other requirements, it SHOULD pick the first config.

 * The client may derivate from this recommendation, because
   * the client doesn't support a higher-priority protocol, e.g. a JMAP